Laurajcb/practicePlatziJs/README.md

-# Practice js whit Platzi
+# Practice js with Platzi

 - Is a serie of JavaScript exercises to improve your skills in this programming languague.